 Female infertility refers to a woman being unable to get pregnant and have a successful pregnancy .
 To be precise, the cause must lie with the female partner and not the male or any other unknown reasons.
 Surprisingly, this is more common than you think.
 In the US, approximately 11% of women of reproductive age suffer from fertility issues .

 Furthermore, the impact of age on female fertility is much larger than it is for their male counterparts.
 In their 30s, women are approximately half as fertile as they are in their early-20s.
 Additionally, their chances of conceiving decrease significantly after they’re 35 years old .

 However, age isn’t the only factor.
 Diseases and health conditions contribute to female fertility too.

 As you might expect, both male and female fertility can be impacted by a number of diseases and health conditions.
 What contributes to female infertility specifically would be the following set of 9 ailments.

 1. Polycystic ovary syndrome (PCOS)

 This hormonal disorder interferes with your body’s ability to release its eggs .
 To put it simply, ovulation can’t happen, which then renders unprotected sex moot.
 Fortunately, treating PCOS is relatively simple.
-Medication to induce ovulation is available, and a healthier diet and lifestyle will do wonders in reducing PCOS’ symptoms .
+Medication to induce ovulation is available.
+Also, a healthier diet like Meals for Fertility and positive lifestyle changes will do wonders in reducing PCOS’ symptoms .

 This is a health condition where endometrium, the tissue that lines the uterus, is also found in other body areas .
 This can cause cysts and one of endometriosis’ symptoms would be infertility .
 Endometriosis has no cure, with a range of treatments being recommended depending on its severity.
 This includes surgery and progestogens (hormone treatment), amongst others .